Quantum Transfer Learning for Real-World, Small, and High-Dimensional Datasets: quantum transfer learning

-For a QML network with \emph{data re-uploading}, the quantum circuit $UV_i$ expressed in Eq. \eqref{eq: gate} is repeated $N$ times:
+For a QML network with \emph{data re-uploading}, the quantum circuit $UV_i$ expressed by Eq. \eqref{eq: gate} is repeated $N$ times:

-where an input data point is re-uploaded $N$ times in the quantum gate $U$, and the parametrized quantum gate $V_N$ is also repeated $N$ times shown in Fig. \ref{fig: ournlayers}.
-The Nth layer is denoted by $L_N$.
+where an input data point is re-uploaded N times in the quantum gate $U$, and the parameterized quantum gate $V_N$ is also repeated N times as shown in Fig. \ref{fig: ournlayers}.
+The N\textsuperscript{th} layer is denoted as $L_N$.

-Instead, for a QML network without \emph{data re-uploading}, the quantum circuit $UV_i$ expressed in Eq. \eqref{eq: gate} is repeated $N$ times:
+Alternatively, for a QML network without \emph{data re-uploading}, the quantum circuit $UV_i$ expressed in Eq. \eqref{eq: gate} is repeated N times:

-where an input data point is uploaded in $U$ only once at the layer $L_1$ as shown in Fig. \ref{fig: ournlayers_nore}.
+where an input data point is uploaded in $U$ only once at layer $L_1$ as shown in Fig. \ref{fig: ournlayers_nore}.

-For single-qubit QML networks, a qubit is represented by
+For single-qubit QML networks, a qubit is represented by: